-- Four possible memory chips are available: EDO or SDRAM with and without ECC. - SDRAM chips are generally thinner with higher pin density than EDO chips. - BIOS shows EDO or SDRAM memory on bootup screen. - 8 chip/side modules do not support ECC, only 9 chip/side modules support ECC. - Single sided modules are usually 16 or 64 MB, double sided are usually 8, 32, or 128MB.
+- Use only PC100-compliant DIMMs.
+This motherboard operates at 100MHz, thus most systems will not even boot if non-compliant modules are used because of the strict timing issues involved under this speed. - Two possible memory chips are supported: SDRAM with and without ECC. - SDRAM chips are generally thinner with higher pin density than EDO (Extended Data Output) chips. - BIOS shows SDRAM memory on bootup screen. - 8 chips/side modules do not support ECC, only 9 chips/side modules support ECC. - Single-sided DIMMs come in 16, 32, 64, 128MB; double-sided come in 32, 64, 128, 256MB.

-DIMM Memory Installation
+DIMM Memory Installation Procedures

 Insert the module(s) as shown.
 Because the number of pins are different on either side of the breaks, the module will only fit in the orientation as shown.
-DIMM modules are longer and have different pin contact on each side and therefore have a higher pin density.
-SIMM modules have the same pin contact on both sides.
+DRAM SIMM modules have the same pin contact on both sides.
+SDRAM DIMM modules have a different pin contact on each side and therefore have a higher pin density.

-P2L-VM/P2E-VM 168-Pin DIMM Sockets
+P2B98-XV 168 Pin DIMM Memory Sockets